eje24/coral/README.md

     - num_parents
     - pointers to parents (two should be fine)
     - pointer to variable
-- each function comes with a grad version of the function
+- each "atomic" function comes with a grad version of the function
     - takes in gradient of output (variable_t)
+    - every function is either atomic, or can be constructed as the composition of some number of atomic functions
+    - sometimes, there is some redundancy in which functions are given grads, for example, both sum, divide, and mean have grads, although, as mean is the composition of sum and divide, it does not need its own grad
+        - in general, it helps to provide as many functions as possible with dedicated grad functions, as compositions are expensive, and should be left for arbitrary user-defined functions
+    - this simplifies the computation graph

 PERFORMANCE CONSIDERATIONS: